Example configuration.yaml entry sensor: - platform: buienradar monitored_conditions: - symbol - humidity - temperature - windspeed - pressure

 The forecasted minimum temperature (in C).

-The forecasted amount of rain in mm.
+The minimum forecasted amount of rain in mm.

-The forecasted amount of snow in cm.
+The maximum forecasted amount of rain in mm.

 The expected windforce in Bft.